-NOTE: We will not be offering student feedback sessions during the 2018-19 academic year while we explore ways to revise this program to have the greatest reach and impact.
+NOTE: We are not currently offering student feedback sessions while we explore ways to revise this program to have the greatest reach and impact.
 In the meantime, we encourage you to consider gathering student feedback through some of the other means described on this webpage: Gathering Student Feedback on your Teaching

 Office of Teaching and Learning staff members can conduct mid-course student feedback sessions for DU instructors.
 Such sessions provide anonymous, detailed and specific feedback about your teaching and your course, and are very useful for making constructive changes that can have immediate impact on student learning and satisfaction.